 - Volkswagen: BLB&G established a Foundation under the Dutch Collective Settlement Act seeking to resolve the claims of our clients who traded in VW securities in Germany.

-The Global Securities and Litigation Monitoring Team is led by partner Jim Harrod, and includes partners Hannah Ross, Jeroen van Kwawegen, and John Rizio-Hamilton, senior counsel Jai Chandrasekhar, and associate Kate Aufses.
+The Global Securities and Litigation Monitoring Team is led by partner Jim Harrod, and includes partners Hannah Ross, Jeroen van Kwawegen, and John Rizio-Hamilton, and senior counsel Jai Chandrasekhar.
 The team also includes Anatoli van der Krans, BLB&G’s Netherlands-based Director of European Client Development, who is widely recognized as one of Europe’s leading experts on corporate governance and shareholder litigation, and leading expert on corporate governance, responsible investment, and securities litigation Hans Ek, BLB&G's Stockholm-based Senior Advisor for European Investor Relations, who joined the firm after over 20 years at SEB Investment Management, most recently as deputy CEO.